 "Who, sir, are you?"
 Ragma inquired, rising up onto his hind legs and drawing near.

-"This is my Uncle Albert," I said, "the man who put me through school: Albert Cassidy."
-Uncle Albert studied Ragma through narrowed eyes as I explained, "This is Ragma.
-He is an alien cop in disguise.
+"This is my Uncle Albert," I said, "the man who put me through school: Albert is an alien cop in disguise.
 His partner is named Charv.
 He is the kangaroo."
 Uncle Al nodded.